 Fundraising is a necessary activity for every Sigma Tau Delta chapter, not just to get funding to attend the convention.
 However, the opportunity to attend and present at the convention can generate renewed enthusiasm and creativity for fundraising.
 Chapters and chapter leaders have a number of resources for obtaining funding.

 Hold a Common Reader Event

-Each Regent offers $100 for up to 10 chapters in the region to hold an activity connected to the Common Reader, We the Animals.
+Each Regent offers $100 for up to 10 chapters in the region to hold an activity connected to the Common Reader, From Sand Creek.
 The eligible activities are many, and the application is brief and simple: Regents Common Reader Awards.

 Help Members Revise Submissions

 More than $10,000 will be given in awards for the best works presented at the convention.
 The best of the submitted works are considered for these convention awards, so take the time as a chapter to help each other revise those submissions before members send them in.
 Help each other to put the best work forward.